ITS suggests that all community members back up their computer on a regular basis to ensure they do not lose files.

 No. At this time, only desktop and laptop computers are supported by BC ITS.

 Yes, in most cases.
-Code42 Backup supports encrypted files, folders, drives, and file systems that are run at a system level.
+CrashPlan Backup supports encrypted files, folders, drives, and file systems that are run at a system level.
 For example, Dell Data Security (DDS) [formerly DDPE], Windows Bitlocker, and Mac Filevault full disk encryption (MAC OS 10.9+) are fully supported.

-Code42 Backup does support encrypted files, folders, drives, and file systems that are run at the user level (for example, Windows Encrypting File System), but with these caveats:
+CrashPlan Backup does support encrypted files, folders, drives, and file systems that are run at the user level (for example, Windows Encrypting File System), but with these caveats:

 - BC ITS does not recommend this type of installation unless absolutely necessary.
 For example, a device shared between users.

-To log into the Code42 app:
+To log into the CrashPlan app:

-A separate browser window opens for BC sign in. - At the BC sign in prompt, log in with your BC username and password.
+A separate browser window opens for BC sign in. - On the BC Single Sign On (SSO) login page, enter your BC Credentials (the username and password you use for Agora Portal) and complete BC 2-Step Verification.

-Code42 Backup offers several methods for viewing your backup status.
+CrashPlan Backup offers several methods for viewing your backup status.

 Manage account on the web